On the quasi-isometric classification of locally compact groups: Preliminaries

 \subsection{Millefeuille spaces and amenable hyperbolic groups}

-We here recall the definition of millefeuille spaces, which will be used in the proof of Proposition \ref{concon}.
+We here recall the definition of millefeuille spaces.

-Given a metric space $X$, define a Busemann function as a limit, uniform on bounded subsets, of functions of the form $x\mapsto d(x,x_0)+c_0$ for $x_0\in X$ and $c_0\in\R$.
+Given a metric space $X$, define a Busemann function $X\to\R$ as a limit, uniform on bounded subsets of $X$, of functions of the form $x\mapsto d(x,x_0)+c_0$ for $x_0\in X$ and $c_0\in\R$.
 By Busemann metric space, we mean a metric space $(X,b)$ endowed with a Busemann function; a shift-isometry of $(X,b)$ is an isometry $f$ of $X$ preserving $b$ up to adding constants, i.e.\ such that $x\mapsto b(f(x))-b(x)$ is constant.
 A homogeneous Busemann metric space means a Busemann metric space with a transitive group of shift-isometries.

 Let $(X,b)$ be a complete CAT($\kappa$) Busemann space ($-\infty\le\kappa\le 0$).
 For $k$ a non-negative integer, let $T_k$ be a $(k+1)$-regular tree (identified with its 1-skeleton), endowed with a Busemann function denoted by $b'$ (taking integer values on vertices).
-Note that the Busemann space $(T_k,b')$ is unique up to combinatorial shift-isometry.
+Note that the Busemann space $(T_k,b')$ is uniquely determined by $k$ up to combinatorial shift-isometry.
 The millefeuille space $X[b,k]$, introduced in \cite[\S 7]{CCMT}, is by definition the topological space

 Call {\em vertical geodesic} in $T_k$, a geodesic in restriction to which $b'$ is an isometry.
 Call {\em vertical leaf} in $X[b,k]$ a (closed) subset of the form $X[b,k]\cap (X\times V)$ where $V$ is a vertical geodesic.
 In \cite[\S 7]{CCMT}, it is observed that there is a canonical geodesic distance, defining the topology, and such that in restriction to any vertical leaf, the canonical projection to $X$ is an isometry.
 Moreover $X[b,k]$ is CAT($\kappa$), and is naturally a Busemann space, the Busemann function mapping $(x,y)$ to $b(x)=b'(y)$.
 Note that $X[b,0]=X$.